mavryk-network/LIGO/gitlab-pages/docs/tutorials/getting-started/getting-started.md

 1. Verify that the contract deployed successfully by finding it on a block explorer:

-   1. Open a Mavryk block explorer such as [TzKT](https://tzkt.io) or [Better Call Dev](https://better-call.dev/).
+   1. Open a Mavryk block explorer such as [Nexus](https://nexus.mavryk.org).

-   1. Set the explorer to Ghostnet instead of Mainnet.
+   1. Set the explorer to Basenet instead of Mainnet.

    1. Paste the contract address into the search field and press Enter.